The Importance of Reliable Scenario Analysis in Financial Forecasting

 Proper scenario analysis prepares you for all possible futures—even those impacted by external factors.
 Ultimately, that level of preparation is key to keeping your business financially solvent and growing.

-How can analysts perform better scenario analysis?
+How can analysts and other finance professionals perform better scenario analysis in financial forecasting?

 An article in MIT Sloan Management Review sums it up.
 Scenario analysis enables firms to see:

 - What actions they may have to take in the future